writethedocs/www/docs/code-of-conduct-response.md

 ### Warnings

-Any member of conference staff can issue a verbal warning to a participant that their behavior violates the conference's anti-harassment policy.
+Any member of conference staff can issue a verbal warning to a participant that their behavior violates the conference's Code of Conduct.
 Warnings should be reported to Eric Holscher (757-705-0532 or eric@ericholscher.com) as soon as practical.
 The report should include:

 * Identifying information (name of the participant)
 * The time you issued the warning